Mawchi

-Mawachi a region in the Bawlake district of the Kayah State (formerly called Karenni State) of Myanmar.
+Mawchi is a region in the Bawlake district of the Kayah State (formerly called Karenni State) of Myanmar.

-In the 1930s, the Mawchi Mine was the most important source of tungsten in the world.
+In the 1930s, the Mawchi Mine was the world's most important source of tungsten.
 Mawchi contained the world's largest granite-hosted tin-tungsten vein system before World War II.
-Ore production from 1930 to 1940 amounted to 2,000 to 6,000 tonnes annually, which amounted to 60% of Myanmar's total production, and one third of the world's tungsten.
+From 1930 to 1940, ore production amounted to 2,000 to 6,000 tonnes annually, which amounted to 60% of Myanmar's total production, and one-third of the world's tungsten.
 From 1980 to 2010, 25,000 tonnes of tin-tungsten ore were produced.
 Mawchi is located in the Western Granite Province, composed of Cretaceous to Eocene I-type granites and S-type granites, dominated by ilmenite-series rocks of granodioritic and syenogranitic composition.